Local area

 Often newer to the NDIS, sometimes caring for a young child, and weighing up what respite could look like.

-Mapping respite into a Mernda participant's plan and looking for a provider who will explain things clearly.
+Mapping respite into the plan of a participant in Mernda and looking for a provider who will explain things clearly.

 Helping a participant or family explore respite options and wanting a clear view of how Noon Care works.